 Amy Chang received her Bachelor of Music and Master of Music degrees from Rice University, Shepherd School of Music.
 For fourteen years, Ms. Chang was a member of the Houston Ballet Orchestra, the Houston Grand Opera Orchestra, and performed frequently with the Houston Symphony Orchestra.
 After moving to Atlanta in 2003, Ms. Chang played regularly with the Atlanta Symphony Orchestra, and the Atlanta Opera Orchestra where she served as Acting Viola Principle.
 Ms. Chang was a member of the viola section of the Atlanta Ballet Orchestra from 2005 to 2017.

-Ms. Chang performed with world-renowned conductors and soloists, and toured Europe and the United States with the Houston Symphony Orchestra and the Atlanta Symphony Orchestra.
-Ms. Chang also has made numerous recordings with the Houston Grand Opera, the Houston Symphony Orchestra, and the Atlanta Symphony Orchestras which was the recipient of several Grammy awards.
+Throughout her 25-year-long professional performing career, Ms. Chang has switched seamlessly between violin and viola, playing with world-renown conductors and soloists and touring Europe and the United States with both the Houston Symphony Orchestra and Atlanta Symphony Orchestra.
+She has made numerous recordings with the Houston Grand Opera, the Houston Symphony Orchestra, and the Atlanta Symphony Orchestra, which was the recipient of several Grammy awards.

 INTERESTED IN LESSONS